HOME-ENGLISH BLOG

 The Blue Bead portrays the themes of poverty, struggle for survival and the extraordinary power of human will.

-The mud houses lack even the basic amenities.
-The roads are not proper.
-People use sticks and dungs as fuels which may affect the respiratory organs.
 The women go to the cliff crossing a river full of crocodiles.
 There is no proper bridge across the river.
 They have to jump from one stepping stone to another.
 The women laugh and quarrel loudly above the gush of the river to frighten away the crocodiles.
 They have to carry loads of paper grass.
 Not only the grown-ups but also children like the twelve year old Sibia.

 Leave a Reply